-Appium is very similar to Selenium.
-An Appium test is very similar as a Selenium test: Both use the same WebDriver, and DesiredCapabilities is used the same way.
-Configuring an application to run on Appium has a lot of similarities to Selenium — for example, those DesiredCapabilities.
+An Appium test is very similar as a Selenium test: Both use the same WebDriver and DesiredCapabilities is used the same way.

 Bitbar Testing Desired Capabilities¶

-In order to take advantage of Bitbar Testing infrastructure, devices and testing capabilities, additional Desired Capabilities have been introduced.
-When running your Appium tests from client-side some of these desired capabilities are mandatory and some not:
+In order to take advantage of Bitbar testing infrastructure, devices and testing capabilities, additional desired capabilities have been introduced.
+When running your Appium tests from client-side some of these desired capabilities are mandatory while others are optional.

 Mandatory: yes Description: The email registered at Bitbar Testing Example: firstname.lastname@example.org Java: capabilities.SetCapability("testdroid_testTimeout", 1200);